Aakashrayamajhi/Aakashrayamajhi/README.md

 ⚡ MERN , React Native EXPO  ... , 🤖 AI Integrations ... ,

-🤝 Bind AI-Agent - Automation , smart and scalable systems
+🤝 Build AI-Agent - Automation , smart and scalable systems

 I'm on a journey to strengthen my core base in JS + Python while actively preparing myself to become a future Open-Source Contributor.
 Always experimenting, learning, and building.